dkdndes/pybiorythm/docs/deployment/docker.md

 This guide covers Docker deployment on Apple M2 Mac with Docker Desktop and Kubernetes integration.

+!!! info "CLI Container Deployment"
+    **PyBiorythm containers run CLI applications**, not web servers.
+The deployment patterns shown here demonstrate:

+    - **Interactive containers** for development and testing
+    - **Batch processing** with Docker Compose
+    - **One-shot containers** for generating charts

+    References to health endpoints and load balancers are **demonstration examples** of production deployment patterns for web applications.

 ## 🏗️ Architecture Considerations

 ### Your Setup